avehtari/BDA_course_Aalto/exercises/ex7_rubric.md

 ### Q20 · Scale · 1 point

-Hierarchical model: *discussion about question ii)*
+Hierarchical model: *discussion about question ii)*, the predictive distribution for another quality measurement of the sixth machine.

 Response: